nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 sometimes.
 And so other languages like Python have this, kind of like "unpacking," in a way.
 I think that's that's the asterisk operator and Python does this, where if I have, like, you know, a list in Python.
-So `[1, 2, 3]`, or, say I want to-- Let's say I have a list where it's `[2, 3, 4]`, and then I have-- I want to say, make a new list.
+So `[1, 2, 3]`, or, say I want to— Let's say I have a list where it's `[2, 3, 4]`, and then I have— I want to say, make a new list.
 And so I might say, you know, `a = [1, *b, 5]`, when b is my previous list.
 And then, you know, a is now `[1, 2, 3, 4, 5]`.
 And so I can unpack arrays into other arrays, which is just the opposite of what's happening here.
 So whereas in this case, we are kind of saying, hey,